Owner- James A. Rankin Sr.

 15,000 sq ft of showroom consisting of Livingroom, dining, bedroom furniture, office and occasionals.

 Home Accessories & Gifts

 Family Owned & Operated

-I have been in the furniture business for 25 years and I'm proud to stock made in America products.
+I have been in the furniture business for 26 years and I'm proud to stock as much made in America products as I can.
 Come in and see what all we have to offer here.
 Our goal is to make our customers happy.
 We only deal with manufactures that have that same goal.